WebAiz/netflix-clone-redux/README.md

+## You can view the Netflix clone on [https://netflix-clone-redux-94cf3.web.app/]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## BEM naming convention were applied